Hábitat para la Humanidad Mexico

-Although Mexico has a strong economy; more than half of the Mexican population currently does not have economic means for buying or constructing adequate housing.
-Of the employed population (about one third of Mexicans), 7 million earn less than the minimum wage.
-Ten million make less than two minimum wages a day.
-This means that more than half of Mexico’s employed population makes US$30 dollars a month or less, yet these workers support half of the nation’s families.
+More than 59.8 million Mexicans do not have the economic means to buy or build adequate housing.
+Of the employed population (about one-third of Mexicans), 7 million earn less than the minimum wage, and 10 million make less than two minimum wages a day.
+This means that more than half of Mexico’s employed population makes US$30 a month or less, yet these workers support half of the nation’s families.

 Habitat for Humanity in Mexico

 In 1987, Habitat for Humanity International started working in the Mexican states of Chihuahua and Hidalgo, on the Dexthi Alberto and San Pedro Capula communities.
 Two years later, Habitat for Humanity Mexico was established.
 In September 2014, Habitat Mexico celebrated its 25 anniversary.
 For more information, go to habitatmexico.org.

 Habitat for Humanity Mexico provides help through training, building materials, and technical and administrative assistance.
 Selected families invest hundreds of hours of sweat equity constructing their own houses and those of their future neighbors, with support from volunteers.